What is a poker tell?

 #13 If your opponent’s pupils are dilated

 This can mean that he has a strong hand and they can’t hide their excitement.
 You cannot control your pupil dilation and hence this is quite a reliable tell.
-This poker tell will take some training to
+This poker tell will take some training to really get right, but worth the effort.

 #14 Sudden straightening of posture